-NYC schools will return to in-person classes in the fall with no option for remote learning, mayor says
+NYC and Los Angeles schools will return to in-person classes five days a week in the fall

-(CNN)New York City schools will fully return to in-person learning in September with no remote option, Mayor Bill de Blasio said Monday on MSNBC.
+(CNN)The nation's two largest public school districts will be open for in-person learning five days a week when the next academic year begins, officials said Monday.

+While schools in Los Angeles will also offer an online option, New York City schools won't have a remote option.

-De Blasio said that the increase in vaccinations, decrease in cases and layering of health measures will make the move possible.
-New York City has the biggest school district in the nation, with 1.1 million students in over 1,800 schools.
+New York City Mayor Bill de Blasio told MSNBC that the increase in vaccinations, decrease in cases and layering of health measures will make the classroom move possible.
+New York City has 1.1 million students in over 1,800 schools.

 "It's just amazing the forward motion right now, the recovery that's happening in New York City," de Blasio said on MSNBC's "Morning Joe."
 "But you can't have a full recovery without full-strength schools, everyone back sitting in those classrooms, kids learning again."